antorguez95/synthetic_data_generation_framework/README.md

 ## How do I run these scripts?

 To execute the whole experiment, with the default settings, these are the lines of code you must type in your Python terminal.
-Changes in the code will be introduced to input the parameters from the terminal
+Changes in the code will be introduced to input the parameters from the terminal.
+From the `synthetic_data_generation` folder:

     cd DATASET_FOLDER
     python DATASET_NAME_main.py